Lost and Found Cats

 - Contact local vets.
 Provide your contact details and a description of your cat.
 Follow up with a visit to distribute written information.

 - Contact local shelter/s for your cat.
-If it is not there, provide a detailed description such as colour, age, size, collar, tag, microchip so they can look out for it.
+If it is not there, provide a detailed description, including colour, age, size, collar, tag and microchipping status.

 - Create a flyer with relevant information about your cat, including its name, a physical description and a photo.
 Include your contact details and post or distribute flyers around shops, local community boards, school notice boards, vets and shopping malls.